 We decided on an allowance cap: $5 a week.
 My girls earn gems for their chores at $0.25 each.
 They have to earn their gems, I’m not forking over my budgeted money for no reason.

-We are using candle holders to hold their gems, with scrapbook stickers for their names.
+We are using mason jars to hold their gems, with scrapbook stickers for their names.
 The white retro milk bottle is where I have their gems stored.
 I bought that bottle because I love the look of with no idea what I was going to do with it.

 Austin’s chores: vacuum, clear the table, feed the dog in the morning.